 In spring, lay down a thin black plastic sheet over the area to be planted.
 This sheeting should be installed after mowing or weed-whacking as close to the ground as possible.
-Lay down the sheeting, use landscape staples to secure it, then add another strip of sheeting, overlapping the first strip by one foot.
+Lay down the sheeting, use landscape staples to secure it, then add another strip of sheeting, overlapping the first strip and again secure with landscape staples.